-The Company received 750,000 common shares of Goldseek on March 9, 2021.
-The shares are subject to a four month hold period.
+The Company received 750,000 common shares of Goldseek with a fair value of \$187,500 on March 9, 2021.
 In accordance with the Company's accounting policy, this amount was credited to the related exploration and evaluation asset.
 The Company does not record any expenditures made by Goldseek.